NDALC is responsible for implementing the following programs in Nevada:

 Protection & Advocacy for Individuals with Mental Illness (PAIMI)

 Established by the Protection and Advocacy for individuals with Mental Illness Act of 1986, Protection and Advocacy for Individuals with Mental Illness seeks to protect and advocate for the rights of individuals with mental illnesses in both institutional and community settings.
 The PAIMI program investigates allegations of abuse, neglect, and rights violations for people with mental illnesses.
-Administered by the Center for Mental Health Services (CMHS), Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
+Administered by the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.

 Protection & Advocacy for Individuals with Developmental Disabilities (PADD)

 Created by the Developmental Disabilities Assistance and Bill of Rights (DD) Act of 1975 for individuals who meet the federal definition of developmental disabilities.
 (A developmental disability is defined as a disability manifested before the age of 22; chronic in nature; and resulting in substantial functional limitations in three or more major life activities.)
 PADD requires NDALC to pursue legal, administrative, and other appropriate remedies under all applicable federal and state laws to protect and advocate for the rights of individuals with developmental disabilities.
 Administered by the Administration for Community Living, U.S. Department of Health and Human Services.

 Protection and Advocacy for Individual Rights (PAIR)